metalmynds/Ghostice/README.md

 It includes a factory pattern model for producing coded window models or WOMS based on annotation (.net attributes).

-Why this project got started because well...
+Why this project got started because....

-Why should GUI automation be so very slow and so expensive that a return on investment is so very hard to produce let alone maintain?
+Well why should GUI automation be so very slow and so expensive that a return on investment is so very hard to produce let alone maintain?

 If you include the tooling costs it's nearly test negative equity when you calculate the ROI!